Does your team generate huge spreadsheets of data on a regular basis?

 How does it do that?

 Data integration is the simplest way to ensure your data is complete and up to date whenever you use it.
-Not only that but having your data integrated properly allows for incremental improvements in efficiency and encouraging data-driven decision making at all levels in the organisation because it is fundamental to turning your information into a single managed asset where everyone is using the same source of information and is able to agree on its accuracy and interpretation.
+Not only that but having your data integrated properly allows for incremental improvements in efficiency and encourages data-driven decision making at all levels in the organisation because it is fundamental to turning your information into a single managed asset where everyone is using the same source of information and is able to agree on its accuracy and interpretation.

 By way of example, we often help our clients integrate systems.
 By far the most common integration is intended to allow details of their staff names and email addresses to be propagated from a central system (often it is the payroll system) so that as soon as people are employed, they gain instant access to other systems and as soon as they depart, that access is suspended.